What is Generative Engine Optimization (GEO)? 2026 Guide

 Understanding how AI engines select content requires grasping Retrieval-Augmented Generation (RAG), the technology powering most AI search platforms.
 RAG combines two processes: retrieving relevant information from a knowledge base, then generating human-like responses using that retrieved context.

-Here's how RAG works in practice:
+This is how RAG works in practice:

 Step 1: Query Processing

-When a user asks "How do I optimize content for AI search?" the AI engine first converts this natural language query into a semantic representation, essentially translating human language into a format optimized for searching databases.
+When a user asks "How do I optimize content for AI search?" the AI engine first converts this natural language query into a semantic representation, translating human language into a format optimized for searching databases.

 Step 2: Retrieval